rjsf-team/react-jsonschema-form/packages/docs/docs/contributing.md

 // objectTests(Form);
 ```

-Anytime you add a new feature, be sure to update the appropriate `xxxTests()` function in the `testSnap` directory and do `npm run test` from the root directory to update all the snapshots.
+Anytime you add a new feature, be sure to update the appropriate `xxxTests()` function in the `testSnap` directory and do `pnpm test` from the root directory to update all the snapshots.
 If you add a theme-only feature, it is ok to update the appropriate `Xxx.test.tsx` file to add (or update) the theme-specific `describe()` block.
 For example: